jferard/datagouv_tools/README.rst

-Sirene2pg.
-An utility to import the SIRENE database to PostgreSQL
+DataGouv Tools.
+An utility to import  some data.gouv.fr data to PostgreSQL and other DBMS.
      Copyright (C) 2020 J. Férard <https://github.com/jferard>

 License: GPL v3